BRSFreeman/Claude-title-abstract-prescreen/README.md

 PICO_TAG.csv
 ```

 **The run tag** (`YYYYMMDD_HHMM`) ties a batch set to its outputs.
-It is
-printed by the split scripts and passed to every later stage.
+It is printed by the split scripts and passed to every later stage.

 **Resume safety**
-`apply_decisions.py` refuses to overwrite an existing output.
-So re-running
-`/screen-batches-wf` with the same tag reprocesses only the batches that are
-missing an output.
-If a run dies halfway, just run it again.
+In case of interruptions, the orchestration agent can determine which batches still require processing.
+The `apply_decisions` script also refuses to overwrite existing output, so old decisions should be safe.

 **Batches are shuffled** to reduce risk of bias by publication year, database, etc.